dpuelz/Quantitative-Reasoning-II/README.md

 ### WebR (built-in on your browser)

+The computing exercises for this course are online activities with R "code blocks" throughout.
+These code blocks run entirely in the browser, and you can edit them freely to change the output.
+This browser-based version of R is therefore called "WebR."
+You will interact with the code blocks and submit your interactions at the end of each computing tutorial.
+Please familiarize yourself with the [computing portion](https://dtkaplan.github.io/QR2-computing/) of this course as soon as possible.

 ### Local R (downloadable software on your computer)

 This is optional but highly recommended if you want to get fancy with coding.
 Please install [R](http://www.r-project.org) and then [RStudio](http://www.rstudio.org) on your own computer (you want the "RStudio Desktop" version).
 Both are free and work on all platforms.
 R is the underlying data-analysis program we'll use in this course, while RStudio provides a nice front-end interface to R that makes certain repetitive steps (e.g. loading data, saving plots) very simple.